-Should I Use a Home Equity Loan to Refinance My Student Loans?
+Should I Refinance My Student Loans

-Over 40 million Americans carry student loan debt.
+Over 44 million Americans carry student loan debt.
 For some, paying off that student loan debt may become difficult at times.
-If you can’t afford your student loan payment, there are options to consider, such as refinancing with a home equity loan.*
+If you can’t afford your student loan payment, there are options to consider, such as refinancing with a home equity loan.

 Using home equity to refinance or pay off educational loans is one way you can refinance student debt so that it is easier to pay off.

 However, before you run out and apply for a home equity loan to refinance or pay off your educational loans, consider the following:

 1. Understand your interest rate options.
 If your credit has improved since you were a student, you may be able to secure a lower interest rate using a home equity loan.
 While rates vary by lender, Discover Home Loans® has fixed rates starting at 3.99%*, which is competitive with Government offered solutions and many times better than private student loan lenders.